Phirxian/phd-airphen-alignment/README.md

 A keypoint is a point of interest.
 It defines what is important and distinctive in an image (corners, edges, etc).
 Different type of keypoint extractor has been tested {ORB, AKAZE, KAZE, BRISK, AGAST, MSER, SURF, FAST} all results can be found in figures/
 These algorithms are all available and easily usable in OpenCV.

++ ORB : An efficient alternative to SIFT or SURF
++ AKAZE : Fast explicit diffusion for accelerated features in nonlinear scale spaces
++ KAZE : A novel multiscale 2D feature detection and description algorithm in nonlinear scale spaces
++ BRISK : Binary robust invariant scalable keypoints.
++ AGAST : Adaptive and generic corner detection based on the accelerated segment test
++ MSER : maximally stable extremal regions
++ SURF : Speeded-Up Robust Features
++ FAST : FAST Algorithm for Corner Detection
++ GFTT : Good Features to Track

 The following figure show the numbers of keypoint after filtering and homography association (minimum of all matches), the computation time and the performances ratio (matches/time) for each methods.

 ![alt text](figures/comparaison-keypoint-performances.png "features performances")

 All this methods works, the selection of the methods depends on how we want to balance between computation time and precision:
++ GFTT show the best performance over all others both in computation time and number of matches
 + FAST and AGAST is the most suitable, balanced between time and matches performances.
 + KAZE show the best number of matches (>200) but it's also 2.5 times slower than FAST/AGAST.
 + SURF can be suitable for small gain of performances, the number of detected feature can be enought to fit the perspective correction.